What is a Peer Wellness Educator?

-Newly selected Peer Wellness Educators in Fall 2020 must complete the following requirements before officially beginning their job in Spring 2022 (start of Spring semester).
+Newly selected Peer Wellness Educators in Spring 2022 must complete the following requirements before officially beginning their job in Fall 2022 (start of Spring semester).

 How does Peer Wellness Education fit into the vision of the Division of Student Affairs and the Mission of ISU?

 Higher learning, student success, and student development are core to the vision and mission of ISU.
 Wellbeing and safety are inextricably linked to student success.
 A student’s ability & readiness to learn is diminished if they are not physically, emotionally, financially, socially, or spiritually well.